Dipeshk98/project021-backend/README.md

 ### Going further with third party tool (optional)

 - Add Seed.run for automatic deployment integrated to your GitHub workflow.
-- Add a better serverless monitoring and debugging tool with Lumigo.
+- Add a better serverless monitoring and debugging tool like Lumigo.
 Or, any equivalent Dashbird, Epsagon, Tundra.
 - Using Sentry isn't recommended for backend, there are a lot of overhead (written on Tuesday 31th August 2021).

 ### Contributions